jlaza020/personal/resume.md

     Managed and led a Google-funded project pioneered by Georgia Tech to increase the involvement and success of underprivledged high school minorities in the field of Computer Science.
 In particular, planned and hosted webinars and in-person meetings to prepare students for the AP Computer Science A Exam for 2 years.
-    Additionally, coordinated fun Java projects for students to participate in.
+    Additionally, coordinated fun Java projects with co-leaders and co-managers for students to participate in.

 **FIU STARS**: *Student Organization Treasurer & Tutor and Mentor for undergraduate CS students.*